 If you are at a loss for words when you see a grieving friend or relative, just say so…you can tell the grieving person exactly that and its fine.
 Just being there is more than enough.
 People don’t always need to talk.
 Your presence can be a comfort in itself.

 Some people will welcome a hug or physical contact when they are upset, others don’t.
 Again, don’t take it as a personal insult if your hug is shrugged off.
-Holding a hand, rubbing an arm or giving a hug can provide tremendous comfort, but take the hint if they recoil – its not you so don’t take it personally.
+Holding a hand, rubbing an arm or giving a hug can provide tremendous comfort, but take the hint if they recoil – it’s not about you – so don’t take it personally.

 Offer some useful and specific support.
-“Let me know if there is anything I can do” is less likely to be acted upon than “How about I take the kids to school for you next week?”
+“Let me know if there is anything I can do” is less likely to be acted upon than “How about I take the kids to school for you next week?” or “Can I help you cook or clean?”
 Allow the grieving person to tell you what they need.

 A grieving person will have some heavy mood swings, but you must remember that they aren’t directed at you personally.
 Anger, sadness, numbness, denial, guilt and acceptance are all part of the grieving process and people may experience any or a combination of these emotions at any given time.
 Please allow them to express their feelings without judgement and without taking any angry outbursts personally.
 Many family feuds start over the death of a loved one, often for this very reason.